 - Travel Potty Disposable Bags

 Of course you want to start the flight with a fresh diaper, and/or have your child use the bathroom right before getting on the plane.
 On longer flights we try to take a break from drinking up to an hour prior to take off.
-This way they can hopefully get through the first 45 minutes without having to go.
+This way they can hopefully get through take off and climb without having to go.
 I put the disposable bag on the travel potty and fold back up.
 This way if it’s needed, when I do pull it out it’s completely ready to go.
-By the time my daughter gets around to telling me she has to go, it’s usually that moment.
+By the time my daughter gets around to telling me she has to go, it’s usually an emergency.

 Babies & Toddlers in Diapers